 How to Configure Display Scaling in Windows 10

-Using multiple screens is a great way to organize your work or various activities, but it can be annoying to have to drag windows between monitors when the resolution is different.
-Windows 10 scaling is beneficial in this situation, allowing you to better match the text, images, and icons to the default display.
+Using multiple screens is a great way to organize your work or various activities.
+Still, it can be annoying to have to drag windows between monitors when the resolution is different.
+Windows 10 scaling is beneficial in this situation, allowing you to match the text, images, and icons to the default display better.

 Windows 10 comes with a pre-display scaling feature that you can manually adjust, assuming Windows didn’t automatically adjust to your liking.
 Unfortunately, the scaling options are limited to 100%, 125%, and 150% of the original size.
 A custom scale option is also available, but Windows applies that setting to all connected displays.

-This article shows you how to setup Windows 10 display scaling for using one, two, or more screens simultaneously so that you can easily keep everything similar in size—or just expand your existing monitor for better visibility.
+This article shows you how to set up Windows 10 display scaling for using one, two, or more screens simultaneously so that you can easily keep everything similar in size—or expand your existing monitor for better visibility.

 How to Use Windows 10 Scaling on One Screen